-3 Good Alternatives To Man Pages Every Linux User Should Know - OSTechNix
+Good Alternatives To Man Pages Every Linux User Needs To Know

 Cheat usage is trivial.
 To view the cheatsheet of any command, say find, run:

-You will presented with the list of available examples of find command:
+You will be presented with the list of available examples of find command:

 See?
 Cheat displays many find command examples in a human-readable format.
 You don't need to use man pages or Google to know how to use find command.